Anthony Hanshaw

-Anthony Lavar Hanshaw (born March 28, 1978) is an American professional boxer from 2000 to 2013.
+Anthony Lavar Hanshaw (born March 28, 1978) is a former professional boxer who competed from 2000 to 2013.
 As an amateur, he won the 1998 National Golden Gloves at welterweight.

+Personal life

+Anthony Lavar Hanshaw was born March 28, 1978, in Warren, Ohio.
+He attended Mansfield Senior High School and graduated in 1996.

+Hanshaw lost his father prior to the 2000 Olympic trials following an accident at his work.

 Amateur career

-Hanshaw was born in Warren, Ohio, and graduated from Mansfield Senior High School in 1996.
-A naturally left-handed boxer who fights from the right-handed stance, he beat Sechew Powell, Kelly Pavlik, and Sergio Mora, but lost to Jermain Taylor.